FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/as_group_v1.md

 * `delete_instances` - (Optional) Whether to delete the instances in the AS group when deleting the AS group.
 The options are `yes` and `no`.

+* `force_delete` - (Optional) Whether to forcibly delete the AS group, remove the ECS instances and release them.
+  The default value is `false`.

 The `networks` block supports:

 * `id` - (Required) The network UUID.